 We’ve stayed at several rest camps and each has its own unique characteristics in terms of the habitat, terrain and the wildlife found in the area.
-Skukuza is the largest and the administrative centre for the park, which may not appeal to some people.
+Skukuza is the largest and the administrative center for the park, which may not appeal to some people.
 We have found it very handy because there are so many amenities, including a good restaurant and a supermarket shop that carries a wide range of items, including groceries.

 One of the nicest things about Skukuza is that it is right on the Sabie river.
 The aspect that we appreciated the most was having a pathway alongside the river so that we could go for a walk.
 When you spend a few days in Kruger you soon realize that you are spending most of your time sitting in your car or in your bungalow, so it makes a big difference to have a rest camp large enough to go for a nice long walk along the river.

-We like to stay at rest camps with river frontage, such as Lower Sabie, Skukuza, Crocodile bridge.
+We like to stay at rest camps with river frontage, such as Lower Sabie, Skukuza, and Crocodile bridge.
 You’ll have a good chance of seeing wildlife without even leaving the camp.
 This can be handy in the late afternoon and evening when the gates are closed.

 Two more really nice rest camps with great views include Letaba Rest Camp and Olifants Rest Camp.
 Both of these are in good game viewing areas.
 Olifants is perched on the edge of a steep bank overlooking the Olifants river.
 We’ve enjoyed sitting on our balcony with a drink in hand, watching hippos and elephants in the water and on the river flats far below.

-Can I book my accommodation online?
+Can I book my Accommodation Online?

 Yes, you can register on the official South African National Parks website https://www.sanparks.org/bookings/.